gruntwork-io/bash-commons/README.md

 * `string.sh`: A collection of string manipulation functions, such as checking if a string contains specific text, stripping prefixes, and stripping suffixes.

+* `dynamic-ubuntu-wait.sh`: A script that dynamically waits for Ubuntu automatic update mechanism to release all locks so that `apt-get` may run without errors.